loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 *Please note `as` inside `polymorphic` object will be deprecated in LoopBack 4, we suggest use `selector`.*

-In the following example, model 'Employee' defines the relation with a shorthand declaration, and model 'Reader' defines it with a complete polymorphic object declaration.
+In the following example, model 'Employee' defines the relation with a shorthand declaration, and model 'Product' defines it with a complete polymorphic object declaration.

-{% include code-caption.html content="common/models/author.json" %}
+{% include code-caption.html content="common/models/employee.json" %}
 ```javascript
 {
   "name": "Employee",